 You have a number of options if you want to be able to provide feedback and/or grades on draft submissions before accepting and grading a final version.
 Continue reading “Options for Working With Draft Assignments”

 One of the great features that Moodle allows for is blind grading, where the name of the student submitting the assignment is not known to the instructor.
-When you create a new assignment in Moodle, one of the many settings that can tailored is the “Grading” setting.
-One grading option is “Anonymous Submissions,” which you can switch to “yes” as shown on the screenshot below.
+Continue reading “Using the Blind Grading Feature”

 Restrictions are an extremely useful tool embedded within assignments that allow the instructor to control whether or not a student is able to attempt an assignment based on the date, the student’s grade, prior assignment completion, and much more.
 Restrictions can also be used for any activity or resource in Moodle, such as a quiz or file viewing.
 Continue reading “Using Restrictions on an Assignment”

 First, make sure editing has been turned on in the course, as described in the “Editing a Course” post.

 Go to the course section (week or topic) where you want to create an assignment.
 From the “+Add an activity or resource” link, choose Assignment under Activities.
 Then click the “Add” button at the bottom of the pop-up window.
 You will then be working within the Adding a new Assignment window.
 Continue reading “Create an Assignment”